Pandemic and the Health of Nations

 FYS 100: Global Studies and Public Policy

-Following the itinerary of Semester at Sea around the world from Japan to China, Vietnam, Singapore, India, South Africa, Brazil, Morocco and Spain, this First Year Seminar examines how public problems are defined, how different policy solutions are crafted, and the ways in which we judge their effectiveness.
+Following the itinerary of Semester at Sea around the world from Japan to China, Vietnam, Singapore, India, South Africa and Brazil, this First Year Seminar examines how public problems are defined, how different policy solutions are crafted, and the ways in which we judge their effectiveness.
 As the art of political decision-making, public policy reflects the reality that: (1) penalties and incentives (“sticks and carrots”) are what primarily drive much of modern life; (2) information is key to structuring effective penalties and incentives; and that (3) thinking analytically and empirically, knowing what to measure and how to measure it, is as important as thinking normatively.
-This course uses all of the locations that we visit “in class” to illustrate the different ways that different countries craft public policies, why they do so, and what the tradeoffs and consequences are.

 • Faculty Information